After you collect this information, you are ready to run a simulation.

 When you have a complex or a large simulation, you can create groups to define the model by function.
 For example, you might want to describe different actions or various parts' behavior within the simulation.
 With groups, you can categorize inputs and outputs to help you manage and organize your simulation.

-Because there are no subgroups and no concept of long term and short term variation in the simulation context, Cpk and Ppk values are equivalent in the Companion Monte Carlo simulation.
-You can choose which label to display in Companion's simulation results.
+Because there are no subgroups and no concept of long term and short term variation in the simulation context, Cpk and Ppk values are equivalent in the Minitab Workspace Monte Carlo simulation.
+You can choose which label to display in the simulation results.
 Choose and select the label you prefer.

-Based on the spread in the data and the specification limits you set in the model, Companion calculates ppl and ppu to find the corresponding Ppk.
-As with typical capability calculations, Companion takes the distances between the process "center" and each spec and divides by the spread of the distribution to get ppl and ppu.
+Based on the spread in the data and the specification limits you set in the model, Minitab Workspace calculates ppl and ppu to find the corresponding Ppk.
+As with typical capability calculations, Minitab Workspace takes the distances between the process "center" and each spec and divides by the spread of the distribution to get ppl and ppu.
 The smallest value is chosen to represent the capability.

 Each time you repeat the simulation, the results will vary because the simulation is based on randomly selected values for the inputs.

 After you analyze the results, you may want to return to the model and change inputs or outputs, and then rerun it.
-This allows you to test a number of "what if" scenarios allowing you to gain insight into the behavior of your system and make better decisions.
+This lets you test several "what if" scenarios so that you can get insight into the behavior of your system and make better decisions.